Certification Process

 For example, if an individual worked half-time (20 hours per week) for a full year, they would accumulate 1,000 hours of experience.

-- 6 hours of Ethics in Prevention (Ethics in Prevention Training must have been completed within 2 years before application submission).
+- 6 hours of Ethics in Prevention completed within the last two years.

 - 8 hours of Sustainability or another ATOD prevention course as it relates to sustainability.